 Check for Immediate Dangers

-If you notice tree branches are broken or hanging, stay away from them, and keep kids and pets away, too.
+If you notice tree branches are broken or hanging, stay away from them.
+You’ll also want to keep kids and pets away.
 Call a professional to remove any damaged limbs.

 Assess the Damage From the Storm